1. What is a Systematic Withdrawal Plan?

 Imagine you have 10,000 units in your mutual fund scheme and you wish to withdraw INR 5000 every month through your systematic withdrawal plan.

-This is how with each withdrawal that you make, your mutual fund will see a decline in its units.
-As the NAV increases, the redemption of the units would get lesser and lesser and as the NAV falls, it would have the opposite effect, requiring the redemption of more units.
+So, with each withdrawal, your mutual fund will see a decline in its units.
+At higher NAVs, you may redeem fewer units to fulfill the cash requirements.
+Conversely, as the NAV falls, it would have the opposite effect, requiring the redemption of more units.

-An important aspect of benefitting from this plan and making the most of it is by planning the SWP keeping in mind your needs and your end goal.
-It can have a detrimental effect on the value of your fund if you opt for unrealistic withdrawal amounts, etc.
+An important aspect of benefiting from this plan and making the most of it is by planning the SWP keeping in mind your needs and your end goal.
+It can have a detrimental effect on the value of your fund if you go for unplanned withdrawals.

 6. Tax Implications of Systematic Withdrawal Plans